Baybars: Campaign against Makuria

-In 1272, the Mamluk Sultan invaded the Kingdom of Makuria, after its King David I had raided the Egyptian city of Aidhab, initiating several decades of intervention by the Mamlukes in Nubian affairs.
-Hostilities toward the dying Christian kingdom were sidelined as Baibars' invasion of Makuria continued for four years until the Mamluks defeated the Nubians in the Battle of Dongola, by 1276, Baibars had completed his conquest of Nubia, Including the Medieval lower Nubia which was ruled by Banu Kanz.
-Under the terms of the settlement, the Nubians were now subjected to paying jizya tribute, and in return they were allowed to keep their religion, being protected under Islamic law as 'People of the Book'; they were also allowed to continue being governed by a king from the native royal family, although this king was chosen personally by Baibars, namely a Makurian noble named Shakanda.
+Baybars then completed his conquest of Nubia, including the Medieval lower Nubia which was ruled by Banu Kanz.
+Under the terms of the settlement, the Nubians were now subjected to paying jizya tribute, and in return they were allowed to keep their religion, being protected under Islamic law as 'People of the Book'; they were also allowed to continue being governed by a king from the native royal family, although this king was chosen personally by Baybars, namely a Makurian noble named Shakanda.
 In practice this was reducing Makuria to a vassal kingdom, effectively ending Makuria's status as an independent kingdom.